 E3 Metals is developing a direct brine lithium extraction technology that removes impurities and reduces processing volumes in one step.
 This produces a concentrated feedstock that can be refined into lithium hydroxide or lithium carbonate through conventional production equipment.
 E3 Metals’ lithium extraction technology can produce a concentrate with up to 5,367 milligrams per liter of lithium without sacrificing recovery and maintaining low levels of impurities.

-The overall process flowsheet incorporates three core steps: A. brine production and injection, B. direct brine lithium extraction using E3’s ion exchange technology and C. lithium production.
+The overall process flowsheet incorporates three core steps: brine production and injection, direct brine lithium extraction using E3 Metals’ ion-exchange technology, and lithium production.
 The Leduc Reservoir has supported the production and injection of brine related to the oil and gas industry for decades.
-As oil and gas production in the area declines, E3 Metals could lower capital costs by repurposing established oil and gas infrastructure into lithium production equipment.
+As any oil and gas production in the area declines, E3 Metals could lower capital costs by repurposing established oil and gas infrastructure into lithium production equipment.

 Once the brine is produced to surface, pre-treatment is required to remove any hydrocarbon and hydrogen sulfide.
-After the pre-treatment step, the brine passes through E3’s ion-exchange sorbent which selectively removes the lithium from the brine.
+After the pre-treatment step, the brine passes through E3 Metals’ ion-exchange sorbent which selectively removes the lithium from the brine.

 After extracting the lithium, the concentrate is further purified through a polishing step prior to electrolysis and crystallization.
 Current commercial electrolysis processes use selective membranes to refine the lithium concentrate solution to produce either a high-purity lithium hydroxide or high-purity lithium carbonate.
-Lithium hydroxide is the preferred product for the development of high energy density lithium-ion batteries, which accounts for approximately 60% of the lithium market.
+Lithium hydroxide is the preferred product for the development of high energy density lithium-ion batteries, which account for approximately 60 percent of the lithium market.

 Roskill predicts that the lithium market will rise by 20% annually heading into 2028.
 Growth of the market is being driven by the use of lithium-ion batteries in electric vehicles, energy storage systems and portable electronics.
 Additional supply must come from increases from existing producers or new production such as E3.